Data-to-Knowledge/Hydrosoc-python-2018/sphinx/source/index.rst

 Using the Jupyter Notebooks for the workshop modules
 ----------------------------------------------------
 This workshop uses self contained code sets called `Jupyter Notebooks <http://jupyter.org/>`_.
-For the workshop, the preferred method to run the notebooks will be through the `binder <https://mybinder.org/>`_ links that build the correct python environment for the notebooks to be run under.
+The workshop will not explicitly cover how to install python on your PC, but you are welcome to ask questions about it.
+Consequently for the workshop, the preferred method to run the notebooks will be through the `binder <https://mybinder.org/>`_ links that build the correct python environment for the notebooks to be run under.
 This ensures that no one will have issues properly running the notebooks.

-If you would like to install your own Python environment, then please read through and follow the documentation in `Intro to Python for Environmental Scientists <https://basic-python.readthedocs.io/en/latest/installing_python.html>`_ especially as it relates to installing Miniconda and creating multiple python environments.
+If you would like to install your own Python environment, then please read through and follow the documentation in `Intro to Python for Environmental Scientists <https://basic-python.readthedocs.io/en/latest/installing_python.html>`_ especially as it relates to installing Anaconda/Miniconda and creating multiple python environments.
 If you feel like you'd like to give it a try, download the `environment.yml <https://raw.githubusercontent.com/Data-to-Knowledge/Hydrosoc-python-2018/master/environment.yml>`_ from this workshop's github repo and run the following line from the Anaconda prompt:

 .. code::